RobinBonn/EPIC-Portfolio/Nora Bonn - EPIC Portfolio.md

 - What did you learn through these skills being part of EPIC?

 ### Professional Experiences
-- Work Site tours
-- Job shadowing
+- Denver SC23 Conference
-- Conferences
+- System 76 Tour
-- Professional Organizations

 ---
 ## Projects: